 Whiplash claim payout summary and next steps

-In this article you have learnt about how the government has limited the amount of compensation you can recover for neck, back and shoulder injury suffered in a road accident via a whiplash tariff for accidents on or after 31 May 2021 together with a compensation amount guide and exceptions to when the whiplash claim payout tariff will apply,
+In this article you have learnt how the government has limited the amount of compensation you can recover for neck, back and shoulder injury suffered on or after 31 May 2021 in a road accident via a whiplash tariff for accidents together with a compensation amount guide and exceptions to when the whiplash claim payout tariff will apply,

 See how the small claims limit for road accidents was also changed on 31 May 2021 – limiting your ability to claim your solicitor costs in assisting you with a claim.